markovchainsmoker/AIND-Planning/research_review.md

 + Second, it adopts the hash-consing technique (Zhou and Have 2012) to share common state data and to speed up the equality testing of states.
 +Third, it utilizes tabled states to eﬀectively perform resource-bounded search.

 ## PDDL: A Language with a Purpose?
+Argues that, going forward, more efforts are needed to define the purpose of PDDL (theoretical modelling or practical planning applications) and formalize and develop the language in that direction.

-Good planning algorithms are hard to devise, but fairly easy to evaluate; on the other hand, modelling languages are fairly easy to devise, but hard to evaluate
+>Good planning algorithms are hard to devise, but fairly easy to evaluate; on the other hand, modelling languages are fairly easy to devise, but hard to evaluate.

 ## References